interstateone/LLDBWrapper/README.md

 	method with invalid object will return `nil`.

 -	`SB~` classes are also proxies, and can become invalid state (`IsValid() == true`) at any time.
-	Objective-C object will perform debug mode assertions for calling any method on invalid state.
+	Objective-C wrapper will perform debug mode assertions for invalid state on all method call.

 -	Equality and comparison operators will be provided if original C++ classes provides corresponding operators.